MUsmankhanzada/MUsmankhanzada/README.md

 # 👋 Hi there!
 I'm Muhammad Usman Khanzada

 🎓 M.Sc.
-Applied Data Science student at the University of Göttingen
+Applied Data Science student at the University of Göttingen (Germany)
-💡 Passionate about Machine Learning, Computer Vision, and AI Systems
+🎓 B.E.
+Electrical Engineering from NUST – National University of Sciences and Technology (Pakistan, Islamabad) 💡 Passionate about Machine Learning, Computer Vision, and AI Systems
 🌍 Currently based in Göttingen, Germany
-📬 muhammad.khanzada@stud.uni-goettingen.de
-🔗 [LinkedIn](# 👋 Hi there!
-I'm Muhammad Usman Khanzada

-🎓 M.Sc.
-Applied Data Science student at the University of Göttingen
-💡 Passionate about Machine Learning, Computer Vision, and AI Systems
-🌍 Currently based in Göttingen, Germany
-📬 muhammad.khanzada@stud.uni-goettingen.de
 🔗 [LinkedIn](https://www.linkedin.com/in/muhammad-usman-khanzada/)

 ---